sainnhe/gruvbox-material/README.md

 " for light version
 set background=light

+" set contrast
+" this configuration option should be placed before `colorscheme gruvbox-material` " available value: 'hard', 'medium', 'soft' let g:gruvbox_material_background = 'soft'

 colorscheme gruvbox-material
 ```

+See `:help gruvbox-material-configuration` for more configuration options.

 If you want to apply this color scheme temporarily, run this command in vim(**this may cause broken colors**):